 This must have been their first console, in early 1962, photographed by Dean Johnson (then of KWMT)

-This is Bruce Collier again (it is amazing, yes, what time does to your hair).
-From 1975.
-The man with the hair and the moustache is Ren Groot of Top Format, who maanaged to sell PAMS jingles for the Dutch NCRV (Copyright Ren Groot)
+On the left picture you see Bob Peeples, the photo was taken in 1975.
+The man with the blond hair and the moustache is Ren Groot of Top Format, who managed to sell PAMS jingles for the Dutch NCRV (Copyright Ren Groot)

 No one ever photogrpahed the ceiling, well…we did.